-SHS Providers are required to appropriately reflect the policies, procedures, process and practices listed below, in the delivery of their services.
+Service providers are required to appropriately reflect the policies, procedures, process and practices listed in section 12 in the delivery of their services.

 These notified policies and standards may be updated, amended and replaced from time to time, or new documents added as necessary.